nre-learning/nre-blog/content/post/2019-05-23-Inventory-backups-templates.md

   link: https://github.com/jweidley
 ---

-NRE Labs has a lot of lessons that provide foundational information and skills on a host of automation tools but workflows is where you start bringing together a few of those tools to accomplish a specific task.
-The three new workflow lessons in release v0.3.2 are meant to help people bring automation to their production in a meaningful way using a craw, walk, run approach.
-When companies are first starting with automation its better to start with `readonly` type automation, simple tasks that if they fail are not going to cause an outage.
-After you get a couple `readonly` automation scripts working and folks are feeling comfortable with it then you can start to expand into more advanced workflows.
+NRE Labs has a lot of lessons that provide foundational information and skills on a host of automation tools but workflows are where you start bringing together a few of those tools to accomplish a specific task.
+The three new workflow lessons in release v0.3.2 are meant to help people bring automation to their production in a meaningful way using a crawl, walk, run approach.
+When companies are first starting with automation it's better to start with read-only type automation, simple tasks that if they fail are not going to cause an outage.
+After you get a couple of read-only automation scripts working and folks are feeling comfortable with it then you can start to expand into more advanced workflows.

 This post will provide a little context around the new workflow lessons released with v0.3.2 as well as discuss my experience with creating curriculum content.